-Course types reflect a diversity of student interests and aspirations including university, professional and vocational pathways
+Course types reflect a diversity of student interests and aspirations including academic, professional, vocational and self-employment pathways.

 Vertical Integration

 Courses can be multi-levelled and accessed at any level of study.
 Higher levels of study may be supported through the University Connections and High Achievers programs.
 Level 4 can be expanded to include courses from a range of learning areas.